JabRef/user-documentation/en/DOItoBibTeXHelp.md

+---
+title: Fetching entries using the Digital Object Identifier (DOI)
+---

 # Fetching entries using the Digital Object Identifier (DOI)

 To use this feature, choose **Search -&gt; Web search**, and the search interface will appear in the side pane.
 Select **DOI to BibTeX** in the dropdown menu.